Trump pick for environment says climate change is 'real'

 "I don't sit before you as a scientist," Zeldin said, although he later acknowledged that carbon dioxide traps heat.

-He said he would prioritize clean water and air but did not offer any detail on his plans to address climate change.
+He said he would prioritise clean water and air but did not offer any detail on his plans to address climate change.

 He also touted his record of bipartisan efforts on environmental issues in Congress and said he hoped to work with lawmakers from both parties in his new post.